 Having the strength to relinquish control is what leads to empowerment.
 The real frightened message in Madonna’s song seems to be: dominate.
-If we dominate our partner then we can squash our fear (and squash the intimacy that comes along with it).
+If we dominate our partner then we can suppress our fears (and squash the intimacy that comes along with it).
 This aspect of the song surfaces in the music video where Madonna is dominating the men around her who are serving her.

 The academics ignore the fear behind the song and rather twist it into a feminist celebration.
 They praise the “gender-bending” song and video, which depicts Madonna as a masochist woman dressed as a man with muscular men acting as her workers.
-Academics make comments such as “the video portrayed the deconstructive gender-bending approach associated with free play and self-reflexivity of images in postmodernism.”
+One academic writes, “the video portrayed the deconstructive gender-bending approach associated with free play and self-reflexivity of images in postmodernism.”

 Is expression a cover for a need to control?
 Is control the opposite of intimacy?
 If so, then does expression kill intimacy?

 Is expression a part of the process of writing poetry?
-Or might expression take the life out of a poem?
+Or might too much expression take the life out of a poem?